Financial Planner FAQ

 Educational use only.
 This is planning support, not tax or financial advice.

-Taxes are applied only on sell events (drawdown or forced liquidation), not on unrealized gains.
+Taxes are applied only when assets are sold, such as for spending or required liquidation.
+Unrealized gains are not taxed.
 Taxes are off by default until you configure and enable them.

-Standard uses a global tax rate on gains only.
-Tax-Free has no tax on sale.
-Custom uses a custom rate on gains only.
-Tax-Deferred taxes the full withdrawn amount, not just gains.
+Standard taxes gains using your global tax rate.
+Tax-Free applies no tax on sale.
+Custom taxes gains using a custom rate for that asset.
+Tax-Deferred taxes the full withdrawn amount instead of only the gain.

 Are savings withdrawals taxed?

-In most countries, interest on savings is taxed when your bank credits interest, not when you withdraw.
-The savings growth rate you enter should already be net of any interest tax.
+Usually no. In many countries, savings interest is taxed when the bank credits it, not when you withdraw it.
+The savings growth rate you enter should already reflect that.

-Financed assets are sold in full.
-Sale proceeds first settle the remaining linked liability.
-Only the remaining net amount can cover drawdown.
+Financed assets are always sold in full.
+The sale proceeds first pay off the remaining linked liability.
+Only the amount left after that can be used for spending.

 What does Max Cash Reserve do?

-If all configured sources are exhausted and there is still uncovered outflow, the remaining amount is represented as negative cash.
-This warns that the plan is not sustainable under current assumptions.
+If all configured sources are exhausted and there is still spending left uncovered, Prosper shows the remaining gap as negative cash.
+This is a warning that the plan is not sustainable under the current assumptions.

 How can I set up house expenses?